Veterinary public health

-The course consists of 13 units of study, all of which you should complete.
-They make up the following three modules.
+The module consists of 13 units of study, all of which you should complete.
+They make up the following three sections:

 Section 1 Principles of Veterinary Public Health